tyrantdavis/Logistic-Regression-Breast-Cancer/README.md

 Here are a couple of questions that this project seeks to answer:

-- What feature contributes most to the diagnosis of cancer?
+- What was the strongest indicator of cancer diagnosis?
+- How many patients were deemed to have cancer?
 - What factor contributes least to the diagnosis of least cancer?